What Christmas Means To Me

 Zombies – This Will Be Our Year

-This is usually my first post in the New Year.
 I love tradition so here we are again!
+Happy New Year 2025.

-You didn’t have to read my blog but you did and I really appreciate it…I want to thank all of you for reading and commenting in 2022.
+You didn’t have to read my blog but you did and I really appreciate it…I want to thank all of you for reading and commenting in 2023.

 This song sounds like it should have been a hit but it was never pushed as a single at the time.
 It was the B side to Butcher’s Tale (Western Front 1914) which is an experimental song and was a big surprise to the band that it was picked as the first single.
 Both are from the great album Odessey and Oracle in 1968.
-There are several songs on this album that could have been in the charts but Time of the Season was the only one that made it and it was a year after the album was released.
+Several songs on this album could have been in the charts but Time of the Season was the only one that made it and it was a year after the album was released.

 Bruce Eder of AllMusic gave the album five stars out of five, calling it “one of the flukiest (and best) albums of the 1960s, and one of the most enduring long-players to come out of the entire British psychedelic boom”.